ayushchaware08/DSA/README.md

 Let's see How it Goes!

 1️⃣ Day 1 : 14/12/2023
-Today I learny about
+Today I learned about
-1. Pseudocode, Flowchat and Alogorithm
+1. Pseudocode, Flowchart and Algorithm
-2. Wrote First C++ program to print "Hello World".
+2. Wrote the First C++ program to print "Hello World".